hanabi/hanabi.github.io/Reference.md

 * If a player is already *Finessed*, it is possible to *Finesse* them again and get them to play their *Second Finesse Position* card.
 * Similarly, if a *5 Pull* is performed, and the card immediately to the right of a 5 is already clued or already "gotten", then the *5 Pull* skips over that card and gets the next card after that.

-### The Weak Prompt

-* If a teammate performs a *Prompt* on you, and you have multiple cards in your hand that match the connecting card, normally you would be promised that the left-most (newest) is playable.
-* However, if the card that initiated the prompt was **on chop** when it was touched **and** it was in danger of being discarded, the left-most rule no longer applies, since your teammate had to take drastic measures to prevent the discard of that card.
-* So instead, you are promised that you have the connecting card somewhere in your hand, but it could be any of the cards, and not strictly the left-most.

-### Critical Discards after a Chop Move (Mistake)

-* If a player chop moves, and then the next time they discard, they discard a critical card, then obviously some kind of mistake occurred.
-* The best explanation is that the chop move was never intended in the first place.
-* Thus, when this happens, the player should "undo" the chop move.

 ### Duplication Responsibility

 * Usually, if a 2 needs to be saved, it is not the responsibility of a player with already-clued 2's in his hand, because they could potentially violate *Good Touch Principle* by cluing it, so they should defer and let someone else on the team do it.
 (The same general concept also applies to cluing playable cards on chop, for example.)